bdwilson/XBMCnfo/README.md

 Writing another folder.jpg to /media/TV/New Girl/folder.jpg
 </pre>

-Or if you know the TVDB ID or want to pass a search term to use...
+Or if you know the TVDB ID or want to pass a search term instead of relying on the file name.

 <pre>$ XBMCnfo.pl -tvshow -usefirst -overwrite -searchterm 248682 /media/TV/New\ Girl
 FILE: /media/TV/New Girl/Season 2/New Girl - S02E01 - Re-Launch.mkv